 Once you begin to build up your traffic, there are tons of ways to start making money.

-You’ll want to choose stores and items that you yourself have used and enjoyed as much as possible.
-You want to be genuine with your readers, and they will catch on quickly if you are trying to sell them things that are not a good value.
+To be successful with affiliates, you’ll want to choose stores and items that you yourself have used and enjoyed whenever possible.
+Be genuine with your readers!
+They will catch on quickly if you are trying to sell them things that are not a good value.

 Stores such as Amazon*, Target*, and Walmart have their own affiliate programs.
 I love these, because if I find an excellent product to tell my readers about, I can just find the link to that exact thing.